rjury-sumo/sumologic-solution-templates/aws-observability-terraform/examples/custom-apps-fields-fer-metric-only/README.md

 │    7: resource "sumologic_field" "account" {
 │
 ```

-to resolve this import the fields into your state file with fields.sh as per 1.4
+To resolve this import the fields into your state file with fields.sh as per 1.4

-If you already tried the terrafrom apply and it failed at this point,  don't worry you can run fields.sh and you will get a buch of errors like this below.
-But it doesn't crash the import script so it will still import the missing ones, it just looks messy in ui.
+Don't worry you can run fields.sh and you will get a bunch of errors like this below.
+It doesn't crash the import script so it will still import the missing ones, it just looks messy in ui.
+End result is your state will be a nice merge of both.
 ```
 module.sumo-module.data.sumologic_admin_recommended_folder.adminRecoFolder: Read complete after 2s [id=00000000005EB9EE]
 ╷